 Day one started early, getting picked up at 5:30 am in a white truck with three other people and our crazy driver Solomon.
 It was a long drive into the mountains where we eventually connected with another car with four more people and stopped for a breakfast of veggie burgers and biscuits with plenty of tea and coffee.

-Our first stop of the day were the salt flats.
-This land was once fully submerged in water, and thanks to same rifting process that formed the Red Sea is now a 2km thick layer of salt surrounding Lake Asale.
+Our first stop of the day was the salt flats.
+This land was once fully submerged in water, and thanks to the same rifting process that formed the Red Sea is now a 2km thick layer of salt surrounding Lake Asale.
 The salt mining industry is huge here, and if you’re lucky (we weren’t) you’ll be able to watch the Afar people cutting huge blocks and loading them onto camel trains.

 Our second stop was by far one of the most mysterious and surreal places I’ve ever visited.
 Dallol, 20km north of a town called Hamed Ela, is the lowest point of the Danakil, and as the iron seeps into the ground it turns the salt flats a startling shade of blood red, but that wasn’t the best part.

 We climbed a small hill and came face to face with a multicoloured field of smoking, bubbling sulphur pools.
 Words cannot describe the feeling of walking through such a landscape, and you would never be allowed to do this in a developed country, safety first and all that.
-It was like being in another world, beautiful and awe inspiring.
+It was like being in another world, beautiful and awe-inspiring.

 We had a quick visit to the nearby salt mountains, escorted by armed soldiers thanks to the old threat of murder and kidnapping.
 This place is pretty impressive as well when you realise that the towers surrounding you are made entirely of salt.
 We also stopped by a bubbling yellow lake, the oily water of which was quickly bottled up and taken as souvenirs for it’s healing properties.

-We had a little surprise for lunch when we stopped on the side of the road, followed our guide into a dusty valley and found a waterfall with a small pool at it’s base, big enough for about 6 of us to sit in while they brought us lunch, with a nearby overhang providing shade for the rest.
+We had a little surprise for lunch when we stopped on the side of the road, followed our guide into a dusty valley and found a waterfall with a small pool at its base, big enough for about 6 of us to sit in while they brought us lunch, with a nearby overhang providing shade for the rest.
 The afternoon was spent driving south to a town called Abela, 40km east of Mekele, where we spent the night drinking honey wine and playing Ring of Fire.

-A portal to hell
+Erte Ale – a portal to hell

-The next day was mostly spent driving, as we made our way north east into the desert and the desolate land of the Afar people.
+The next day was mostly spent driving, as we made our way northeast into the desert and the desolate land of the Afar people.
 We crossed miles of sand, acres of hardened lava rock and still we saw tiny villages with nothing but a few wooden huts, I have no idea how or why these people live here but they have survived here for years and will probably continue to do so for many more to come.

 We didn’t arrive at our base camp until about 4pm, it was a small military camp with stone huts and a few camels.
 I guess they’re out there to offer protection to visitors after five tourists were killed and four more kidnapped by gunmen in 2012, but we were told there have been no problems since then.
 No need to worry, mum.
 We had spaghetti for dinner, packed our bags and left around 7pm for a night hike up a smoking volcano.